timlnx/blog.lnx.cx/_posts/2024-07-06-gps-mapping-chicago-trails-part-3.markdown

 navigate.
 And certainly there has been considerable undergrowth in the decade+ since that data was acquired and documented.

 Perhaps these paths were obvious shortcuts and bypasses to the "unpaved yellow trail" (the "Des Plaines River Trail").
-It would explain a lot about the haphazard
+It would explain a lot about their haphazard routes.

 ![Hand Drawn and Colored Print of Schiller Woods South circa